Why All Your Career Ideas Feel Uninspiring And Unreachable (And What To Do About It)

 A few micro shifts in your lifestyle can spark major shifts and light-bulb moments.

-Early on in our Career Change Launch Pad, she challenged herself to do one thing each week that she'd never done before – and not only that, but something that she'd never even thought about doing before.
+When she joined our Career Change Launch Pad, she challenged herself to do one thing each week that she'd never done before – and not only that, but something that she'd never even thought about doing before.

 On her first week, she took herself to a pottery class.
 She had virtually no interest in ceramics at all, and certainly didn't consider it a potential career path for the future.
 But she'd never done it before, it was outside her comfort zone, and she figured it might be fun to make a bowl for her mother.